-Members and employees of Corporate Fleet Members at Mackinaw level and above enjoy free museum admission and programs year round.
+Members enjoy free museum admission and free or reduced admission to programs year round.
 For more information on membership, view our membership information page.

 Games + Experiments + Snacks + Role playing + Time on a real submarine = FUN

 These activities will help fulfill your “Love Water” Award requirements!